Legal Practice and Ethics Courses

 • Autumn 2017: Alison Siegler, Erica Zunkel, and Judith P. Miller

-Federal Criminal Justice Practice And Issues
+Federal Criminal Justice Practice and Issues

 This practice-oriented course integrates instruction on federal pretrial criminal procedures and issues with student practice exercises overseen by the instructor.
 The course will cover federal criminal practice from investigation up to trial, utilizing examples from recent federal criminal investigations and cases.
 The course will provide opportunities for student performance to develop professional skills and understanding.
 In particular, the course will provide instruction on (i) federal investigations and related issues (including Grand Jury proceedings and witness immunity); (ii) corporate internal investigations; (iii) federal charging decisions; (iv) initial appearances following arrest and accompanying bail/detention hearings (v) discovery under the federal criminal rules; (vi) pretrial motions and practice; and (vii) plea agreements.
 Students will engage in periodic practice simulations related to the pretrial stages of a federal criminal case.
 For example, students will conduct mock witness interviews in the context of a corporate internal investigation, present motions and arguments seeking, and objecting to, pretrial detention, and present motions and argument seeking to exclude or admit evidence.
 The course thus will provide opportunities for oral and written advocacy focusing on federal criminal pretrial practice.
 Each class session will also include discussion of practical and strategic issues facing both the defense and the prosecution under real-world circumstances at each pretrial stage.
 A student's grade will be based on class participation and written (6000-7500 word research series) and oral performance in the simulated practice exercises.
 Four oral argument presentations will accompany the written papers.